Sujay Jaswa on How to Grow Your Early-Stage Business

 The dream scenario is you can present a vision that the numbers support.
 Then it’s early numbers but you say, look at what we’ve done so far and if we continue to do this, we’re gonna achieve this crazy vision and now let me show you five reasons why we think we’re gonna keep achieving these things.

 For example, we had four things going for us at Dropbox.
 We were just on the verge of launching our business product and the early kind of feedback from the market was very positive.
 We had significant partnerships that would help accelerate our growth rates.
-We had hired an outrageous set of engineers.
-And the way the owner, Drew, could talk about what he wanted to do with the products, people fell in love with that.
+And we had hired an outrageous set of engineers.
+The way the owner, Drew, could talk about what he wanted to do with the products, people fell in love with that.

 What do you think is most important for companies to get right from day one?
 [18:22]